 I wrote about this in the past here:

 The Life Enhancing Benefits You Get From Music Studies

 Deliberate Practice vs. Natural Talent.

-Countless volumes have been written trying to answer the question whether genetic natural talent or deliberate practice and training are the most important factors determining the likelihood of someone achieving the level of expert performer?
+Countless volumes have been written trying to answer the question of whether genetic natural talent or deliberate practice and training are the most important factors determining the likelihood of someone achieving the level of expert performer?

-The answer to that question has important implications: if genius is genetic, then most of us are out of luck; but if individual effort is the essential component, then most people are capable of achieving impressive levels of musical performance.
+The answer to that question has important implications: if genius is genetic, then most of us are out of luck; but if the individual effort is the essential component, then most people are capable of achieving impressive levels of musical performance.

 It turns out that deliberate practice is more important than natural talent in determining success.